NomburgLab/SAT2/README.md

 `sat.py aln_add_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
 `sat.py aln_add_uniprot` - After retreiving the uniprot unformation using aln_query_uniprot, adds the information as columns to the alignment file.
 `sat.py aln_cigar_to_cov` - Adds CIGAR-derived coverage columns (cigar_qcov, cigar_tcov) to an alignment file by parsing the CIGAR string.
-`sat.py aln_connected_component` - Generates connected component clusters from an alignment file.
+`sat.py aln_cluster_connected_component` - Generates connected component clusters from an alignment file.
 All query-target pairs that are connected will be placed into the same cluster.
+`sat.py aln_cluster_greedy` - Performs greedy set cover clustering, similar to foldseek/mmseqs cluster mode 0.
+Does not transitively connect members.
 `sat.py aln_connection_map` - This takes a cluster file (that has taxonomy information) and reports, for every pair of families, the number of clusters that they share.
 `sat.py aln_dali_alignment_attributes` -  Generates a csv file of aligned targets and queries and their attributes, such as qstart, qend, tstart, tend, etc.
 `sat.py aln_dali_motif_finder` - This parses the 'alignments' block of a DALI output file, and checks if a given residue or motif is present in each target at an indicated position of the structural alignment.